 3. Upload only once a week in the beginning.

 Because TikTok doesn’t care if you shoot videos 24/7.
 TikTok cares that you spend a lot of time on the app so in order to pull you in and give you a little taste of fame, they are HIGHLY LIKELY to push your first video in a long time to tens of thousands of people.
 This way you get used to the thousands of likes and comments and start obsessing over repeating your success while the train is long gone and now you depend solely on your existing followers.
 Trigger TikTok into thinking you don’t care to be online.
-Uninstall the app if you have to stop yourself from binge watching their content.
+Uninstall the app every now and then if you have to stop yourself from binge watching their content every single day.

 2. Have your geo-location turned on.

 Because the algorithm will push your video to those in your physical proximity.
-So instead of placing you nowhere specifically (which the algorithm does if it doesn’t know where you are), you take the control back and force TikTok to push your content to people in your area.
+So instead of placing you nowhere specifically (which is what happens if TikTok doesn’t know where you are), you take the control back and force TikTok to push your content to the people in your area.

 1. Have a striking profile picture.

 When people first see your video, they automatically scan whether they should follow you or not based off your profile picture as well.
-The more interesting it is, the more they’ll stop and take a look around.
-Make sure it accurately represents who you are and what you’re selling.
+The more interesting it is, the more time they’ll spend snooping around your profile.
+Make sure the profile photo accurately represents who you are and what you’re selling.
 If you’re on TikTok to sell jewelry, don’t put a profile picture of you in a car.
 Either use the business logo (which we don’t advise you do), or use your face WITH the product you’re selling.

 Did you know you can help upcoming artists significantly by donating your time?
 You read that right.
 By streaming the playlist below you will be helping a good 30 highly determined and ambitious artists that we’ve hand-picked from across the world.
 And their music is actually good.